dhoyle/splicedocs-jekyll/pages/BestPractices/Ingestion/BulkImport.md

 In both cases, `SPLIT_TABLE_OR_INDEX` associates the split key information with the table so that `BULK_IMPORT_HFILE` can use it during ingestion.
 If you pre-split your table, we also recommend that you pre-split your index; otherwise, your index table could eventually become a performance bottleneck.
 If your index includes your primary key, this is simple: you can use the same split key values for both.

-When you call `BULK_IMPORT_HFILE` with `skipSampling=true`, it assumes that you have previously called `SPLIT_TABLE_OR_INDEX` to pre-split the table; if you call it without first pre-splitting the table, `BULK_IMPORT_HFILE` will store the entire file in one region; such a table will suffer from very poor performance until you perform a major compaction.
+When you call `BULK_IMPORT_HFILE` with `skipSampling=true`, it assumes that you have previously called `SPLIT_TABLE_OR_INDEX` to pre-split the table.
+If you call it without first pre-splitting the table, `BULK_IMPORT_HFILE` will store the entire file in one region; such a table will suffer from very poor performance until you perform a major compaction.
 {: .noteImportant}